Our Current Programs

 We acknowledge that economic structures, rooted in historical colonization, have contributed to ongoing systemic inequalities.
 Our daily efforts are dedicated to illuminating these issues, offering resources, and nurturing a community committed to dismantling economic barriers faced by Black women, immigrants and refugee.

 We conduct community-based research to collaborate with equity deserving group, and financial institutions to address the research gap on Economic Abuse in Canada.
-Our research endeavors begin by comprehensively understanding the intricacies of the problem, drawing insights from a diverse range of disciplines including our national coalition members.
-Moving beyond comprehension, we actively seek out promising practices that show potential in addressing the challenges associated with Economic Abuse.
-Our analysis goes further to evaluate how these practices can be applied within the framework of social justice and ecological considerations.
-Through our commitment to research excellence, we aim to uncover critical leverage points that can drive impactful policy change and research gaps in Canada and beyond.
+Our research starts by deeply understanding economic abuse, drawing on insights from diverse and our national coalition.
+We identify promising practices and assess them through a lens of social justice and sustainability uncovering key leverage points to drive policy change and close research gaps in Canada and beyond.

 Every year we organize national and international awareness campaigns with the aim of enhancing the capacity of equity deserving organizations.
 Our goal is to raise awareness about Economic Abuse among various stakeholders, including private entities, financial institutions, consumer lawyers, academia, and essential service providers.
 Additionally, our focus extends to supporting Black, Indigenous, and People of Color (BIPOC) communities.
 We are dedicated to developing evidence-based, survivor-centered, and culturally sensitive educational resources to assist service providers in identifying and responding to Economic Abuse and coerced debt.